-- Add the potato and tomato and mix together for 2–3 min.
-If you want a bit of bite to the dish, you can now add the red chill to to the mixture.
+- Add the potato and tomato and mix together for 2–3 minutes.
+If you want a bit of bite to the dish, you can now add the red chilli to to the mixture.

 - Add the cauliflower florets, mixing well into the potato and tomato mixture.
-If there is very little liquid left in the pan, add a bit of water to help the cauliflower to steam and leave for 2–3 min, until slightly tender.
+If there is very little liquid left in the pan, add a bit more water to help the cauliflower to steam and leave for 2–3 minutes, until slightly tender.

 - Once the cauliflower is slightly tender, add the spring onion and green chilli.

-- Aloo gobi is best served with naan or rice as a main meal or as an accompaniment with other dishes.
+- Aloo gobi is best served with naan or rice as a main meal or as an accompaniment to other dishes.